ethern8/Front-end-Developer-Interview-Questions/README.md

 * What is your preferred development enviroment?
 (OS, Editor, Browsers, Tools etc.)
 * Can you describe your workflow when you create a web page?
 * Can you describe the difference between progressive enhancement and graceful degredation?
-	= They are essentially the same thing, but you start PE by creating something that is accessible to as large an audience on a variety of devices as possible and then enhance in a way that won't break the site for users who cannot access those features properly.
+	> They are essentially the same thing, but you start PE by creating something that is accessible to as large an audience on a variety of devices as possible and then enhance in a way that won't break the site for users who cannot access those features properly.
 This process, when done correctly ensures graceful degradation, or the ability of your site/app to degrade without breaking to support those lower ability-ed browsers/users.

 	* Bonus points for the answer "no one can"
 	* Extra bonus points for describing feature detection

 * Explain what "Semantic HTML" means.
-(Taken from Wikipedia) ="Semantic HTML is the use of HTML markup to reinforce the semantics, or meaning, of the information in webpages rather than merely to define its presentation (look).
+(Taken from Wikipedia)
+	> "Semantic HTML is the use of HTML markup to reinforce the semantics, or meaning, of the information in webpages rather than merely to define its presentation (look).
 Semantic HTML is processed by regular web browsers as well as by many other user agents.
 CSS is used to suggest its presentation to human users.""
 	 - http://en.wikipedia.org/wiki/Semantic_HTML

 * What does "minification" do?
-	= This can depend on the level of minification you are doing, but in general it removes comments/white space to decrease the file size.
+	> This can depend on the level of minification you are doing, but in general it removes comments/white space to decrease the file size.
 More aggressive approaches might replace long variable names with single letter variable names.
 This is an uglification of your code that makes it unreadable, but extremely compressed.
 You can also gzip it for faster file serving.

 * Why is it better to serve site assets from multiple domains?
-	=Concurrent downloads because a browser will only download a certin number of resources per domain at a time.
+	> Concurrent downloads because a browser will only download a certin number of resources per domain at a time.
 This can greatly decrease page load times.
 	* How many resources will a browser download from a given domain at a time?
-		=Depends.
+		> Depends.
 IE6/7 will only pull 2 assets a time from one domain.
 I could not find specific #s for other browsers.

 * If you have 8 different stylesheets for a given design, how would you integrate them into the site?
-	= File Concat
+	> File Concat
 	* Looking for file concatenation.
 	* Points off for `@import`, unless it works in conjunction with a build system.